-1 Goal Name Home Ownership Assistance Goal Description Funding will be provided to continue a Home Ownership Assistance program.
-This program will provide eligible first-time homebuyers with up to 50% down payment assistance along with closing costs and fees.
-The amount will be determined by the lender required down payment, the resident's application to the City, and the available funds remaining in the program.
-Assistance will be given on a first come, first serve basis to applicants.
+1 Goal Name Public Facilities and Improvements Goal Description Funding will be used for public facilities, infrastructure, and public improvements in low-moderate income areas within Bentonville.
+Projects will focus on creating a suitable living environment for residents of these target areas through the installation of public improvements such as sidewalks, tree planting, street improvements, and quality of life improvements such as parking facilities and parks.
+This is not an exhaustive list and only serves as examples of the types of projects that may be completed with CDBG funds under this goal.
+Outcome indicators will come in the form of the percentage of completion for any public improvement projects initiated in this program year.
+The public facilities and improvements projects will be administrated by the CDBG staff in the City's Planning Department, with collaboration with other city departments and contracted professional and labor services.
 2 Goal Name Public Services Goal Description Public services remains a core component of Bentonville's five-year Consolidated Plan, and the 2024 Annual Action Plan reflects that commitment.
 The City will partner with local organizations to provide direct services to the public ranging from homeless outreach to childcare.
 Specifically, the public service goals include: Childcare - Provided by collaboration with the Benton County Boys and Girls Club and the Helen R Walton Children's Enrichment Center, CDBG funds will go toward offsetting program costs and scholarships for children and families in need that fall within HUD's income limits, including foster youth.
 Homeless Services - Partnering with the NWA Continuum of Care and the Micah Initiative, CDBG funds will go toward homelessness outreach, resource coordination, emergency supplies, transitional housing support, job training and educational services.

-3 Goal Name Administration Goal Description The City's Administration funds will be spent on amplifying the reach of the program through advertisement, hosting public hearings, conducting social media campaigns for the Home Ownership Assistance Program and for all costs involved with directly administering the program such as membership dues, trainings, retaining professional services and program supplies.
+3 Goal Name Administration Goal Description The City's Administration funds will be spent on amplifying the reach of the program through advertisement, hosting public hearings, conducting social media campaigns for the CDBG program and for all costs involved with directly administering the program such as membership dues, trainings, retaining professional services and program supplies.
 No funding will be used for salary or compensation for any administrator.